Baba Ganoush

 What You’ll Need To Make Baba Ganoush

-- Tahini Paste: Made from ground sesame seeds, tahini adds a creamy, nutty component that complements the eggplant and thickens the dip, giving it a rich texture.
+• Tahini Paste: Made from ground sesame seeds, tahini paste adds a nutty richness and helps thicken the dip into a silky texture.
 You can find it in most supermarkets near the nut butters.
-When you open a jar of tahini, you’ll notice that the solids settle in the bottom the jar, similar to natural peanut butter.
-Be sure to give it a good stir before using.
-(If your tahini is difficult to stir in the jar, scrape the contents of the jar into a bowl, then use a whisk or hand-held electric mixer to blend.)
+Be sure to stir it well before using, as it tends to separate.
+(If it’s difficult to stir in the jar, scrape the contents into a bowl and use a whisk or hand-held electric mixer to blend.)

 Step-by-Step Instructions

-Transfer the strained eggplant flesh to the bowl of a food processor fitted with the steel blade.
-Add the lemon juice, garlic, tahini, salt, pepper, cumin, smoked paprika, and oil.
+Step 4.
+Add ingredients to food processor.
+Transfer the drained flesh to a food processor fitted with the steel blade.
+Add lemon juice, minced garlic, tahini, salt, pepper, cumin, smoked paprika, and oil.
 (It’s important to mince the garlic first since the dip gets only a few pulses in the food processor.)

-Transfer the baba ganoush to a serving bowl, cover with plastic wrap, and refrigerate until ready to serve.
-Let the dip sit out at room temperature for 15 to 20 minutes before serving.
-To serve, use a spoon to make a swirl through the center of the dip and drizzle olive oil into it; sprinkle with parsley and smoked paprika and serve with toasted pita bread, pita chips, and/or crudités.
+Step 7.
+Chill, garnish, and serve.
+Transfer to a serving bowl, cover with plastic wrap, and store in the fridge until ready to serve.
+Let sit at room temperature for 15 to 20 minutes before serving.
+To serve, use a spoon to make a swirl through the center of the dip and drizzle with olive oil.
+Sprinkle with parsley and smoked paprika, then serve with toasted pita, pita chips, and/or crudités.

 You May Also Like